msaraiva/atom-elixir/README.md

 #### <a name="screenshots-autocomplete"></a> Autocomplete

-- Listing module attributes, variables and functions available in the current scope.
+- Listing module attributes, variables and functions available in the current scope
 - Showing specs and documentation summary
 - Showing where each function was originally defined

 ![image](/../assets/screenshots/autocomplete1.png?raw=true)

-- Listing modules and their type.
+- Listing modules and their types

 ![image](/../assets/screenshots/autocomplete3.png?raw=true)

 #### <a name="screenshots-documentation"></a> Documentation
-- Showing documentation of the module under the cursor.
+- Showing documentation of the module under the cursor

 ![image](/../assets/screenshots/docs_docs.png?raw=true)